Indian atrocities in IIOJ&K before and after August 5, 2019

 On September 11, US Senators urged their Secretary of State, Mike Pompeo, to force the Indian government to immediately end the communications blackout in the Held Kashmir.

-During his address at the United Nations, Turkey’s President Erdogan had stressed that solving the Kashmir issue was a prerequisite to prosperity and stability in South Asia.
+During his address at United Nations, Turkey’s President Erdogan had stressed that solving Kashmir issue was a prerequisite to prosperity and stability in South Asia.

 In October, Malaysian Premier, Mahathir Muhammad, had used the UN platform to accuse India of invading and occupying Jammu & Kashmir.